instantOS/instantMENU/README.md

 ## is this dmenu?

-instantMENU is a fork of dmenu and behaves largely the same.
+instantMENU is a fork of dmenu and can be used as a drop in replacement.

 --------
 ### instantOS is still in early beta, contributions always welcome